Ohiopyle Falls is located right in town.

 Multiple companies and outfitters offer guided whitewater rafting trip options on both the Middle Yough and Lower Yough.

 The Middle Yough section offers a leisurely float appropriate for families and includes class I-II rapids.
-Beware, though, that during periods of lower water flow, you will get stuck on rocks and boulders.
+Beware during periods of lower water flow, you will get stuck on rocks and boulders.
 Your group may have to get out of the raft and walk in the river to get it moving again.

 The Lower Yough Rafting Trips are for those more adventurous rafters and can include class III-IV rapids.
 We’d recommend taking the Lower Yough Trip if your group is up for an adventure and meets age requirements.